thisiskret/GSTFO/README.md

-# GSTFO (Griefers Stay The Fuck Out)
+# PD3 Confirmed Griefer Database / "GSTFO" (Griefers Stay The Fuck Out)
-GSTFO is a *concept* mod for Payday 3 that uses an open-source and evidence-based database of confirmed griefers; it detects said griefers found on the database and blocks them for you automatically.
+GSTFO was a concept mod for Payday 3 that uses an open-source and evidence-based database of confirmed griefers for players to manually block.
+Blocking users in Payday 3 prevents them ever joining into your games.

-After over a year of Griefers running rampant in PD3, with them facing no consequences, it's time we take back control.
+Alongside Host Kick, players can use this secondary layer of protection to prevent griefing **before it even happens.**

 **To report a griefer or appeal your ban, join our discord server: https://discord.gg/PknfE7KHVe** You can also join to discuss GSTFO or ask questions.